junxit/us-congress-bills-114/bill.md

 - **(c)** *Transparency*
   - **(1)** *Notice* Section 8163(c)(1) of such title is amended—
-    - **(A)** by inserting “and the Committees on the Budget of the House of Representatives and the Senate” after “congressional veterans’ affairs committees”;
+    - **(A)** by inserting “, the Committees on Appropriations of the House of Representatives and the Senate, and the Committees on the Budget of the House of Representatives and the Senate” after “congressional veterans’ affairs committees”;
     - **(B)** by striking “and shall publish” and inserting “, shall publish”;
     - **(C)** by inserting before the period at the end the following: “, and shall submit to the congressional veterans’ affairs committees a copy of the proposed lease”; and
     - **(D)** by adding at the end the following new sentence: “With respect to a major enhanced-use lease, upon the request of the congressional veterans’ affairs committees, not later than 30 days after the date of such notice, the Secretary shall testify before the committees on the major enhanced-use lease, including with respect to the status of the lease, the cost, and the plans to carry out the activities under the lease.
 The Secretary may not delegate such testifying below the level of the head of the Office of Asset Enterprise Management of the Department or any successor to such office.”.
   - **(2)** *Annual reports* Section 8168 of such title is amended—
-    - **(A)** by striking “to Congress” each place it appears and inserting “to the congressional veterans’ affairs committees and the Committees on the Budget of the House of Representatives and the Senate”;
+    - **(A)** by striking “to Congress” each place it appears and inserting “to the congressional veterans’ affairs committees, the Committees on Appropriations of the House of Representatives and the Senate, and the Committees on the Budget of the House of Representatives and the Senate”;
     - **(B)** in subsection (a)—
       - **(i)** by striking “Not later” and inserting “(1) Not later”;
       - **(ii)** by striking “a report” and all that follows through the period at the end and inserting “a report on enhanced-use leases.”; and